Pholisa-Fatyela/bootcamp/pages/cars.md

 One of your friends wants to start a second hand car dealership and is doing some market research.

+> Do this exercise in a folder called `car_dealership`.
+Add it to github and commit regularly.

 He gave you [some data](/pages/cars.json) that he wants some help with analyzing.

 For a few towns he recorded the, model, color and make.
 As he needs to decide which models to sells and where to open his dealership.